the-pau/worldbuilding/README.md

 1. If you've never used git before you should probably learn it first and set up git if you haven't.
 2. `git clone` this repo.
 Enter the directory and `git checkout -b [your branch name]` (no []).
 3. Make your contribution, `git add [file1] [file2] ...` the new files, `git commit -m "describe your changes here"`, and `git push origin [your branch name]`.
-4. Repeat above steps until youre done your contribution, then go to github, select your branch from the dropdown on the code browser page, and then press the create request button.
+4. Repeat above steps until you're done your contribution, then go to github, select your branch from the dropdown on the code browser page, and then press the create new pull request button.
 5. Title (and label) the pull request appropriately, add a reviewer if you want, and a description.
 6. After at least one person has accepted the request, you can squash and merge into master